aspose-diagram/Aspose.Diagram-Documentation/italian/pythonnet/developer-guide/converting/convert-visio-to-other-files/_index.it.md

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToXml.py" >}}

-## **Esporta in XPS**
+## **Export to XPS**
- Questo articolo spiega come esportare un Microsoft Visio diagram in XPS utilizzando[Aspose.Diagram per Python tramite .NET](https://products.aspose.com/diagram/python-net/) API.
+This article explains how to export a Microsoft Visio diagram to XPS using [Aspose.Diagram for Python via .NET](https://products.aspose.com/diagram/python-net/) API.
 Utilizzare il costruttore [Diagram]class' per leggere i file diagram e il metodo Save per esportare diagram in qualsiasi formato di immagine supportato.

-I frammenti di codice in questo articolo accettano come input lo diagram riportato di seguito.
-Puoi utilizzare anche altri formati diagram (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX o VSX).
+The code snippets in this article takes the diagram below as an input.
+You can use other diagram formats (VSS, VSSX, VSSM, VDX, VST, VSTX, VDX, VTX or VSX) as well.

 |**Il documento di origine.**|
 |:- |
 |![cose da fare:immagine_alt_testo](how-to-convert-a-visio-diagram_5.png)|

-Per esportare VSD diagram in XPS:
+To export VSD diagram to XPS:

 1. Creare un'istanza della classe Diagram.
-1. Chiama il metodo Save della classe Diagram e imposta XPS come formato di output.
+1. Call the Diagram class' Save method and set XPS as the output format.
-### **Esporta Microsoft Visio Disegno in XPS**
+### **Export Microsoft Visio Drawing to XPS**
-Gli esempi di codice mostrano come esportare il disegno Microsoft Visio in XPS utilizzando C#.
+The code samples show how to export Microsoft Visio Drawing to XPS using C#.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToXps.py" >}}

-## **Esporta un Diagram in SVG**
+## **Export a Diagram to SVG**
-Questo articolo spiega come esportare un Microsoft Visio diagram in SVG (Scalable Vector Graphics) utilizzando[Aspose.Diagram per Python tramite .NET](https://products.aspose.com/diagram/python-net/) API.
+This article explains how to export a Microsoft Visio diagram to SVG (Scalable Vector Graphics) using [Aspose.Diagram for Python via .NET](https://products.aspose.com/diagram/python-net/) API.

 Utilizzare il costruttore [Diagram]class' per leggere i file diagram e il metodo Save per esportare diagram in qualsiasi formato di immagine supportato.

-Per esportare VSD diagram in SVG, attenersi alla seguente procedura:
+To export VSD diagram to SVG, perform the following steps:

 1. Creare un'istanza della classe Diagram.
-1. Chiama il metodo Save della classe e imposta SVG come formato di esportazione.
+1. Call the class' Save method and set SVG as the export format.
-### **Esporta Microsoft Visio Disegno in SVG**
+### **Export Microsoft Visio Drawing to SVG**
-Gli esempi di codice mostrano come esportare un diagram in SVG utilizzando C#.
+The code samples show how to export a diagram to SVG using C#.

 {{< gist "aspose-diagram-gists" "ba6a69bbbb0ec99f2a0561b49bcd96e7" "Examples-PythonNet-ExportToSvg.py" >}}